jupitern/slim3-skeleton/README.md

 The app class has a route resolver method that:
 * matches and injects params into the controller action passed as uri arguments
-* looks up and injects dependencies from the container by matching controller constructor / method argument names
+* looks up and injects dependencies from the container by matching controller constructor / method argument class names
 * automatic Resolution using controller constructor / method argument types
 * accepts string or Response object as controller action response